superseriousbusiness/gotosocial/README.md

 ### Federation Issues

 Since every ActivityPub server implementation has a slightly different interpretation of the protocol, some servers don't quite federate properly with GoToSocial yet.
 We're tracking these issues [in this project](https://github.com/superseriousbusiness/gotosocial/projects/4).
-Eventually we want to make sure that any implementation that can federate nicely with Mastodon should also be able to federate with GoToSocial.
+Eventually, we want to make sure that any implementation that can federate nicely with Mastodon should also be able to federate with GoToSocial.

 ## Contributing

-You wanna contribute to GtS?
-Great! ❤️❤️❤️ Check out the issues page to see if there's anything you wanna jump in on, and read the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines and setting up your dev environment.
+You would like to contribute to GtS?
+Great! ❤️❤️❤️ Check out the issues page to see if there's anything you intend to jump in on, and read the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines and setting up your dev environment.

 ## Contact